 All Things Must Pass Premier/Tower Alumni Reunion

 My daughter returned to Sacramento in 2015 to attend the premier of All Things Must Pass.
 The documentary was screened, appropriately, at the Tower Theater.
-Hundreds of Tower Records & Tower Book alumni from all over the U.S. attended the screening and numerous other “reunion” events scheduled around the premier.
+Hundreds of Tower Records and Tower Book alumni from all over the U.S. attended the screening and numerous other “reunion” events scheduled around the premier.

 I did not see All Things Must Pass when it was released – so I finally decided that it was about time to check it out.

-Colin Hanks, son of actor Tom Hanks, did a very good job chronicling the rise and fall of Tower Records & Tower Books in All Things Must Pass.
+Colin Hanks, son of actor Tom Hanks, did a very good job chronicling the rise and fall of Tower Records and Tower Books in All Things Must Pass.
 The freewheeling nature of Tower management, with the added spice of drugs, alcohol and sex during the 70’s and 80’s in particular, made an interesting story – all the more so because it was true.
 As an aside – Solomon acknowledged in the documentary that he did not care what condition they were in – but employees were expected to show up for work.

 A Few Last Thoughts